Best 3D Printers Under £500 UK 2026

 Key features:

-- 10.1-inch 14K monochrome LCD (16.8 x 24.8 micron pixel size)
+- High-resolution 14K monochrome LCD

-- 150mm/h high-speed printing
+- Up to 150mm/h high-speed printing

-- Intelligent resin management system
+- Intelligent resin management

 - Anti-aliasing for ultra-smooth surfaces

-10. Elegoo Saturn 4 Ultra — Best Large-Format Resin
+11. Elegoo Saturn 4 Ultra — Best Large-Format Resin

 Key features:

-- Refined quick-release build platform and resin tank
+- Quick-release build platform and resin tank

 - Wi-Fi connectivity for remote monitoring